 AirSend also comes with the necessary features to get work done.
-We offer built-in task management, premium file organization, and a built-in wiki.
+We offer built-in task management, video/audio calling, premium file organization, and a built-in wiki.
 AirSend combines the attributes of our competitors with a clean and simple UI design.
 We replace Slack, Microsoft Teams, GDrive, Todoist, and Trello all together.

 AirSend is also continuously updating to deliver the maximum productivity needed for business chats, so you can always expect the latest and greatest features.

 Pros to AirSend

 Compared to other free communication tools in which both parties need an account, AirSend only needs one person to sign up to have a conversation.
 AirSend is beneficial to those who carry conversations through various platforms (email, Whatsapp, SMS, Discord, etc).
 Rather than switching between many communication tools, you can now keep all your conversations from one place.

 Your clients can continuously communicate with you through their email.
 Anything sent from email to a channel email address will magically appear in the AirSend channel.
 Leaving you to manage all your communications, business, and clients from one place.
 To see our email to channel feature, read our blog post.
 We have also just released a new feature to AirSend called Public Channels!
 For more information, click here.

 AirSend is still in its beta stages.
 Because AirSend is still in development, there will be consistent updates and added features to the product.